shivanishirolkar/twiliostocks/README.md

 7. Click save and send "hello" to the Twilio bot on WhatsApp.

 ## Things in progress:
-1. Cryptocurrency functionality
-2. Improved language processing
+1. Improved language processing
-3. Deployment on a hosting service
+2. Deployment on a hosting service